What Is Genital Warts?

 - Several warts may grow together into a cauliflower-like configuration.

-- The human papillomavirus (HPV) causes genital warts.
+The human papillomavirus (HPV) causes genital warts.
 Most of the more than 80 strains of the virus produce only harmless warts, but some have been associated with greater risk of cervical or penile cancer.
-Most persons with HPV infection are
+Most persons with HPV infection are completely without symptoms.

 What If You Do Nothing?